Savage Planet devs create Raccoon Logic game studio in Montreal

 What’s in a name?

-Asked why they named it Raccoon Logic, Hutchinson said, “It’s so hard to name things because every name in the world has been taken.
+Asked why they named it Raccoon Logic, Hutchinson said, “It’s so hard to name things, because every name in the world has been taken.
 It’s very hard to find a fresh corner.
 So we decided to go left field on this one and just find something that was memorable.
 All the video game companies start to same sound the same.
 And now the logic is that if we make great games, it will be an awesome name.
 You know, and if we make terrible games, it really didn’t matter what we call it.”

 The original game had about 2.5 million players, which was great for an indie game.